MontiCore/montiarc/docs/Reference/Behavior/Automata.md

 any input port is a valid trigger.
 If no event trigger is specified, then the transition is triggered by discrete time progress.

-* `/ { ACTION }` (optional) the actions that are executed when taking the transition where `ACTION` is a list of statements.
+* `/ { ACTION }` (optional) the [actions](./Automata.md#actions) that are executed when taking the
+transition.

 !!! info "Hint"
     If a transition does **not** specify an event trigger (i.e., no port name is written after the guard or at all), then this transition is called an _epsilon transition_ or _time-triggered transition_.
 It is executed at each simulation time step.

+## Actions

+`ACTION`s describe the reaction to a stimulus.
+They may be added to a state as entry- and/or exit-action or to a transition as an action.
+`ACTION`s are a list of [statements](../Concepts/Statements.md) that are executed when a state is entered, left, or when a transition is taken.

-## Entry and Exit Actions
+### Entry and Exit Actions

-A state may define entry and exit actions that are executed when entering respectively exiting the state.
+A state may define entry and exit actions that are executed when entering exiting the state, respectively.
 A state with both entry and exit actions looks like

 ```montiarc
 state S {